Sewol/Blocker.js/README.md

 Blocker.js
 ==========

-A script for drawing blocks on webpages
+A bookmarkable script for manually drawing blocks on webpages.

+Look [here](http://sewol.github.com/Blocker.js/) for a demonstration.